Les Merveilles

 “Most of the rocks belong to the Permotriassic formation, and the greater part of those on which the engravings were executed have smooth, flat or rounded, surfaces, polished by the action of the glaciers in the Quaternary Ice Age.
 The rocks contain a little iron and the surfaces which have been exposed to the air have become weathered, in consequence of which they have acquired a thin patina of yellowish-red colour.
 The engravings have been made by repeated blows with a pointed tool of stone or metal, the punched holes being so close together that the coloured patina was removed, showing the design on the dark purplish-grey rock and against a background of the more highly coloured patinated surface.
 The engravings have been so long exposed to the weather that the surface has again become patinated, the result being that it is only on the closest observation that they can be distinguished.

-Edward Berry, Clarence Bicknell and Margaret Berry on the terrace of the Casa Fontanalba during a summer of archaeology, c.1910Photo, left: Edward Berry (Clarence’s nephew), Clarence Bicknell and Margaret Berry on the terrace
+Edward Berry (Clarence’s nephew), Clarence Bicknell and Margaret Berry on the terrace of the Casa Fontanalba during a summer of archaeology, c.1910.

 “The existence of these rock figures must have been known in 1520, to account for the name of the Laghi delle Mereviglie being given to the lakes ion a map of the period, but they do not seem to have attracted the attention of scientists or students of prehistory until an English botanist names Moggridge, resident in Menton, called attention to the special interest of these strange drawings in a paper he read at the International Congress of Prehistoric Archaeology held in London in 1868.
 Subsequent researches by Rivière, Clugnet and Blanc resulted in the discovery of about five hundred figures.
 In 1880 Molon made reference to engravings near the “Fontana Alba”, but Celesia, in 1885 and 1886, was the first to describe the engravings of Val Fontanalba, of which he found but a small number.